mothur/mothur.github.io/_wiki/miseq_sop.md

 considered real.
 If both sequences have a base at that position, then we require one of the bases to have a quality score 6 or more points better than the other.
-If it is less than 6 points better, then we set the consensus base to an N. Let's give it a shot (I'm using 16 processors, because my computer has 16 processors, use what you've got)\...
+If it is less than 6 points better, then we set the consensus base to an N. I'm using 16 processors, because my computer has 16 processors, use what you've got.
+Alternatively, mothur can detect how many processors you have available.
+Let's give it a shot\...

     mothur > make.contigs(file=stability.files, processors=16)